 Beach Bums Napili was a BBQ restaurant in the Napili Shopping Center, just north of Lahaina and Kaanapali.
 It closed in 2018, but its other location at Beach Bums Maalaea is still open.
 The closed Napili location was at 5095 Napilihau Street, at the corner of the Honoapiilani Highway, phone 808-868-0494.
 The other Beach Bums (still open) is in the Maalaea Shops adjacent to the aquarium and Maalaea Harbor in central Maui.

 The menu at Beach Bums Napili was long, and there were many good choices besides the barbecue items.
-The five page menu includes 11 appetizers, 5 salads, 9 sandwiches, 5 kinds of burgers, 5 pizzas, 13 entrees, 8 sides, and 6 choices on the kids menu.
+The five-page menu includes 11 appetizers, 5 salads, 9 sandwiches, 5 kinds of burgers, 5 pizzas, 13 entrees, 8 sides, and 6 choices on the kid’s menu.
 My favorite of all these items is the “BBQ Sampler.”
 It is listed as an appetizer, but is really a full barbecue meal, with several ribs, two slices of brisket, pulled pork, chopped brisket, and one “hot link” which is a super-delicious sausage.
 My wife’s favorite appetizer is the sweet potato fries, but I prefer the onion strings.
 Asparagus avocado & citrus is a good salad.
 That great hot link is available in a sandwich, but if you don’t want BBQ for your sandwich, you can have grilled fish or teriyaki chicken.
-All the burgers are good, but if you don’t care about calories, go for the half pound burger with bacon, cheese, and onion strings.
-I have’t tried their pizza, which just didn’t seem to me to belong in a barbecue restaurant.
-If you’ve got room for an entree, of course there are ribs, brisket, and pulled pork, or that BBQ Sampler with two sides added for just $2 more than the appetizer version.
-But there’s also chicken, turkey, steak, fish, tofu, and even surf or turf tacos.
+All the burgers are good, but if you don’t care about calories, go for the half-pound burger with bacon, cheese, and onion strings.
+I haven’t tried their pizza, which just didn’t seem to me to belong in a barbecue restaurant.
+If you’ve got room for an entree, of course, there are ribs, brisket, and pulled pork, or that BBQ Sampler with two sides added for just $2 more than the appetizer version.
+But there are also chicken, turkey, steak, fish, tofu, and even surf or turf tacos.

 The decor was new and modern.
 If you like barbecue and you were staying on the west side, you could have planned on a lunch or dinner here.
 You would not leave Beach Bums Napili hungry.